Skip to Main Content

 Meetings are quarterly at 12:00 p.m., noon.

 Register by calling 1-800-362-0699 or email Maggie Witte.
 You will need to provide your name and the phone number to use to join the meeting.
-On the day of the book discussion, Kansas Talking Books staff will call and you to the conference call.
+Zoom is used to conduct the book discussion but can be accessed by computer, smart device, or by telephone.
+On the day of the book discussion, Kansas Talking Books staff will call and add you to the discussion.
 All you have to do is answer the phone.

 Suggest a Book